-Several versions would be released after, including a limited edition 3xLP set from Daymare recordings containing the 28-minute long prelude track “Her Lips were Wet with Venom -satanoscillatemymetallicsonatas-” featuring Kim Thayil of Soundgarden.
+Several versions would be released later, including a limited edition 3xLP set from Daymare Recordings containing the twenty-eight minute long prelude track “Her Lips Were Wet with Venom -satanoscillatemymetallicsonatas-,” featuring Kim Thayil of Soundgarden.
 This 3xLP release is the only version containing “The Sinking Belle (White Sheep).”

 Working with Michio Kurihara

 ITV: “How did you first come into contact with Michio Kurihara?
 What made you want to collaborate with him, and what were you going for musically with Rainbow?”

 Atsuo: “We both use a studio called Peace Music.
 When YBO2 reformed in 2000, he played guitar in that band, and we performed together.
 To put it simply, we are huge fans of his work.
 As a producer, I like to hear his guitar.
 I mean his crazy guitar.
 This work came out as an even more amazing album than we expected.
 It was a really good experience for Boris.”

 Photo: Michio Kurihara playing with Boris in 2010 (Courtesy of Alex Gillies)